top of page

 Speaker

-Some of the pro-abortion bills being considered by the California state legislature during the 2023-2024 legislative session:
+Some of the pro-abortion bills considered by the California state legislature during the 2023-2024 legislative session:

 (The letters “AB” or “SB” at the beginning of a bill’s name refer to whether it started in the assembly or senate: assembly bill or senate bill.)